[HISTORY: Adopted by the Board of Supervisors of Shenandoah County 5-14-2013 by Ord. No. 2013-05. Amendments noted where applicable.]

 The conduct of industrial or commercial activities on the parcel; and

 Designation of easement holders.
-The Authority and the Shenandoah County Board of Supervisors shall be the co-holders of all easements acquired under this program.
-The Authority shall seek one or more public bodies, as defined in Virginia Code § 10.1-1700, to be additional co-holders in the deed of easement or added by the Board of Supervisors and the Authority later, unless the Authority finds additional co-holders to be not feasible or not advisable.
+The Authority shall be a holder and the Shenandoah County Board of Supervisors shall have third-party right of enforcement of all easements acquired under this program.
+The Authority shall seek one or more public bodies or other holder(s) to be additional co-holders in the deed of easement or added by the Board of Supervisors and the Authority later, unless the Authority finds additional co-holders to be not feasible or not advisable.

 Each application for a conservation easement shall be processed as follows: